Smertan/plugin-manager-template/README.md

 During generation a Rhai hook (`plugin_manager.rhai`) runs the `scripts/workspace_manager` Rust helper via `cargo run`, which normalizes names across `Cargo.toml` files (the manager crate and the sample plugins in `tests/`).
 You do not need to run this helper manually during project creation.

 If you generate the template from inside an existing workspace (so the manager crate ends up one directory deeper), answer `true` when prompted for `workspace`.
-The hook will rewrite the integration-test helpers and sample manifest metadata so they look for plugin artifacts under `../../target/release`, matching the nested layout.
+The hook will rewrite the workspace Cargo.toml file adding the integration test paths.

 ## Maintaining workspace members

 The legacy `main.py` helper has been replaced with a tiny Rust CLI located at `scripts/workspace_manager`.
-It makes sure the sample plugin crates (`tests/plugin_inventory`, `tests/plugin_mods`, `tests/plugin_tasks`) and the `milas/plugin` fixture stay listed under `[workspace].members` in the root `Cargo.toml`.
+It makes sure the sample plugin crates (`tests/plugin_inventory`, `tests/plugin_mods`, `tests/plugin_tasks`) fixture stay listed under `[workspace].members` in the root `Cargo.toml`.

 Run it whenever you add or remove workspace members to automatically reinsert the required fixtures: